abdelali221/NanoWii/README.md

 # Disclaimer :

     This app comes with ZERO guarantee, and comes as it is.
-If by any chance it causes harm to your system you're the only person you can blame.
+If by any chance this software causes any harm to your systemn you can only blame yourself.